MadalinaPatrichi/uob-cloud-computing/content/book/chapter_3/01_Introduction.md

 Lecture outline

+1. Containers
+    1.1 What is a container?
+    1.2 Difference between containers and VMs
+    1.3 Why are we only talking about Docker?

-1. Docker overview
+2. Docker overview
-    1.1 The Docker platform
+    2.1 The Docker platform
-    1.3.Docker Engine
+    2.3.Docker Engine
-    1.3 What can I use Docker for?
+    2.3 What can I use Docker for?
-    1.4 Docker architecture
+    2.4 Docker architecture

-2. Difference between containers and VMs

 3. Develop with Docker
     3.1 Prepare Docker environment